drts01/notes/stackedit/Giving Interview.md

 	 - Linux (CLI and Config Managment)
 	 - Containers
  - Self Sufficient
+	 - Will try before asking for help
-	 - Can figure out where to looking for info (what question to ask)
+	 - Can figure out what to search/ask
 	 - Knows when to ask for help
  - Curious
 	 - Personal projects